cometbft/cometbft/docs/qa/v034/README.md

 #### Prometheus Metrics

-TODO Say which experiment is chosen from those appearing in the latencies plots
+This section reports on the key prometheus metrics extracted from the experiments.

+* For the CometBFT homogeneous network, we choose to present the third run (see the latencies section above), as its latency date is representative, and it contains the maximum latency of all runs (worst case scenario).
+* For the mixed network with 1/3 of nodes running Tendermint Core `v0.34.26` and 2/3 running CometBFT.
+  TODO
+* For the mixed network with 2/3 of nodes running Tendermint Core `v0.34.26` and 213 running CometBFT.
+  TODO

 ##### Mempool Size

 For reference, the plots below correspond to the baseline results.
-The first one shows the evolution over time of the cumulative number of transactions inside all full nodes' mempools at a given time.
+The first shows the evolution over time of the cumulative number of transactions inside all full nodes' mempools at a given time.

 ![mempool-cumulative](./img/v034_r200c2_mempool_size.png)